 \subsubsection{Sensitivity analysis of hyperparameters}

 We also analyze the sensitivity of $k_{\text{max}}$ , the maximum value for top-K in Eq.~\ref{topk}.
 We set $k_{\text{max}}$ to 5\%, 10\%, 30\%, and 50\% of the total number of patches, corresponding to approximately 10, 20, 70, and 120 tokens.
 We also vary the maximum bias weight parameter $\lambda$, which is the coefficient of $\alpha$ in Eq.~\ref{modify attention}, and test values of 3, 5, and 7.
-As shown in Figure~\ref{sensitivity}, performance peaks at $\lambda=5$ and $k_{\text{max}}=20$, where the accuracy reaches 65.20\%.
-When $k_{\text{max}}$ is too large, it using almost all image tokens, which dilutes focus on relevant regions and disrupts the attention mechanism.
-Conversely, a very small $k_{\text{max}}$ may omit critical information, especially for questions involving dispersed features.
-Similarly, a large $\lambda$ makes the model overly reliant on historical memory, disrupting normal attention propagation and reducing accuracy, while a small $\lambda$ yields insufficient bias and performs close to the original LLaVA baseline.
+As shown in Figure~\ref{sensitivity}, performance peaks at $\lambda=5$ and $k_{\text{max}}=20$, where the accuracy reaches 65.20\%.When $k_{\text{max}}$ is too large, the model uses almost all image tokens, which weakens its focus on important regions and breaks the normal attention process.
+In contrast, when $k_{\text{max}}$ is too small, the model may miss key information, especially for questions that rely on scattered visual features.
+Similarly, if $\lambda$ is too large, the model becomes overly dependent on past memory, which disturbs attention propagation and reduces accuracy.
+If $\lambda$ is too small, the bias is weak and the performance is close to the original LLaVA baseline.